 Prior to launching the first iPad Pro, Apple’s tablet lineup never quite focused on specs.
 Sure, Apple made it clear that each new generation of device was more powerful than the previous model, both in terms of CPU performance and in graphics capabilities for games.
 With the Pro line, however, Apple finally started to treat the iPad like a computer, and for obvious reasons: the newest iPad Pro is more or less as powerful as some laptops on the market today.
 The lower-end iPad won’t be able to hold a candle to the iPad Pro in this battle, but it’s still worth laying out both devices’ strengths and weaknesses when it comes to their hardware and specifications.
 Let’s take a look.

-The camera on the back of the iPad is an 8MP sensor, similar to the cameras on older iPhone models.
-It’s okay, and you’ll be able to take acceptable shots with your iPad (though, for obvious societal reasons, you should perhaps use your smartphone instead).
+The cameras on both the back and the front of the iPad haven’t been changed since the 2017 model.
+On the back, you’ll find an 8MP sensor that lets you take some decent shots in a pinch.
+It works fine for document scanning, but otherwise, you’ll probably want to stick to the camera on your phone.
 One of the benefits to having this smaller camera module is that the lens itself sits flush with the body of the iPad.
 The iPad Pro has a better, larger sensor, but it also means the device falls victim to a camera bump, making its balance on a table feel odd.
-The front-facing camera is a mediocre 1.2MP lens.
-It’ll be good enough for FaceTime or other video chat options, but you probably won’t want to take any selfies with it.
+On the front, you’ll find the same mediocre 1.2MP lens that’s been around for years.
+It’s fine for FaceTime, but you probably won’t be taking any selfies with it.

-iPad Pro (10.5″)
+iPad Pro (11″)

 A “Pro” device needs more storage than a typical iPad, and for that very reason, the iPad Pro starts with 64GB of storage at the bottom tier.
-Both 256 and 512GB models are available as well, though obviously, both of those carry fairly-hefty price increases along the way.
+Three additional model models are available as well, offering 256GB, 512GB, and a whopping 1 terabyte of storage, though obviously, all three carry fairly-hefty price increases along the way.
 For anyone looking for the best content consumption device, 64GB should be more than enough storage to keep track of your files.
-Those looking to edit videos or create songs in Garageband should look into upgrading to the 256GB version, especially if you’re looking to use the device like a laptop.
+Those looking to edit videos or create songs in Garageband should at least look into upgrading to 256GB, especially if you’re looking to use the device like a laptop.

 Winner: iPad Pro